rjfinn/stablefund-stake-utility/README.md

 - **checkBalanceRetryAttempts**: How many times to check the balance waiting for transactions to clear
 - **CMCAPIKey**: API key for CoinMarketCap, used to get the current price

+## Considerations

+If you like this script and you're feeling generous, here's my tip jar address: `0x5e3aE649f3354584A0feA76f83C0315494d12B7e` (ETH, MATIC, BSC/BNB).

+**Note**: This is unaudited code and is not necessarily production ready.
+Test before using.